Breaking Down the Different Types of Credit Cards

 The Takeaway

 Choosing the most rewarding and suitable new credit card can become a research project.
-It’s best to think about your spending habits, needs, credit history, APR, any annual fee, and perks.
+To narrow down your options, it’s best to think about your spending habits, needs, credit history, APR, any annual fee, and perks.
+Then you can find the right fit for your needs.

 Whether you're looking to build credit, apply for a new credit card, or save money with the cards you have, it's important to understand the options that are best for you.
 Learn more about credit cards by exploring this credit card guide.